LaTeX-Package-Repositories/geometry/README.md

 Files:
   * README.md         -  this file
   * changes.txt    -  history of changes
-  * geometry.ins   -  for installation to get .sty from .dtx
   * geometry.dtx   -  including sources and documentation
   * geometry.pdf   -  print-ready documentation